Women's professional sports: History

-Early history
+Early opposition

 Charlotte Cooper Sterry vs Blanche Bingley Hillyard at Eastbourne.
 Charlotte Cooper was a pioneering British tennis player who made history as the first female Olympic champion in tennis.

-From the 1800s, in Western Europe and some other countries, women's physiology was described as delicate or weaker compared to men, and whose purpose, drive, and energy should solely be directed towards bearing and raising children.
-Medical rationalities of the time presented concerns on the effects of what may happen to a female's reproductive system and functionality if women were to participate in sports.
-"Violent movements of the body can cause a shift in the position and a loosening of the uterus as well as prolapse and bleeding, with resulting sterility, thus defeating a woman's true purpose in life, i.e., the bringing forth of strong children."
-The theory of frailty communicates women to naturally be weak and frail in comparison to men.
-However, if women were to hold any means of power or strength, it is only through having the energy to draw on in a crisis from motherhood instincts to protect their children.
+From the 1800s, in Western Europe and some other countries, women's physiology was described as delicate or weaker compared to men, with medical rationales against women's participation in sports centering around the erroneous belief that it could harm their fertility.
+According to one German writer of the time period, "Violent movements of the body can cause a shift in the position and a loosening of the uterus as well as prolapse and bleeding, with resulting sterility, thus defeating a woman's true purpose in life, i.e., the bringing forth of strong children."
+The theory of frailty holds that women are naturally weak and frail in comparison to men, and that any physical strength they have stems from the need to protect their children.

 Joan Weston, known as the "Blonde Bomber", was a roller derby star who became one of the highest-paid female athletes in the 1970s.